BayesWatch/reliable-train/debugging_notes.md

 what the sparsity might be, so we need to implement something new to track sparsity in just these experiments.
 May be worth using the functions already developed in the Bayesian Compression Tutorial.

+Still hitting NaNs, even with the variance limits, will have to do a more in-depth search to figure out exactly what's causing them.
+Probably not enough time to do that today.